uwplse/tensat/README.md

 the latter is in progress.

 ## development
-tamago builds on TASO, so it has the same hardware requirement as TASO.
+Tamago builds on TASO, so it has the same hardware requirement as TASO.
 Essentially this means you need GPU and drivers for [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/).
 You need the TASO runtime (with its dependencies), rust and [rust-bindgen](https://github.com/rust-lang/rust-bindgen) to build tamago.
 The